What the Bandwidth Depends On

 1. Which Internet Applications Do I Use?

-First, you should consider what applications you usually use the internet for.
-Whether you are an avid gamer, influencer, Netflix addict or occasional surfer - the internet speed you need is always different.
-It depends largely on your own usage pattern.
-The following graphics give you an overview of how many Mbps you need depending on your application.
+First of all, you should consider which applications you usually use the internet for.
+Whether you are an avid gamer, influencer, Netflix addict or occasional surfer – the internet speed you need is always different and depends largely on your own usage behaviour.
+The following infographic gives you an overview of how many Mbps you need depending on your application.

-You have a connection with a speed of 300 Mbps and only receive 50 Mbps with a speed test?
+You have a line with a speed of 300 MBit/s and only achieve 50 MBit/s using a speed test?
 Unfortunately, this is normal.
-The indications refer to maximum speeds.
-A lightning-fast internet subscription does not necessarily guarantee an effectively fast internet connection.
-The speed at which you actually surf depends on a variety of factors.
+The figures refer to maximum speeds.
+A lightning-fast Internet subscription does not necessarily guarantee an effectively fast Internet connection and the speed at which you actually surf depends on a number of factors.

 Hardware

-If you have a wireless router with a capacity of only 300 Mbps, even the best and fastest Internet plan with several Gbit/s is of little use to you: The potential of your connection cannot be fully utilised and you can only surf at a maximum of 300 Mbps.
-Older routers and wireless standards are often slower than the faster cable-based connection you paid for.
+If you have a Wi-Fi router that only has a throughput of 300 Mbit/s, even the best and fastest internet tariff with several Gbit/s won’t do you any good: the potential of your line cannot be utilised and you can only surf at a maximum of 300 Mbit/s.
+Older WLAN routers and wireless standards in particular are often slower than the faster line you paid for.

 It is also important to note that nearby networks can interfere with your internet connection.
 Unfortunately, it is a fallacy that your personal Wi-Fi guarantees you exclusive, unrestricted surfing pleasure: the Wi-Fi signal is transmitted via two different frequency bands - the 2.4 and the 5 gigahertz frequency.
 These channels are also frequented by e.g. other routers in the same building and slow down your connection at peak times.